fivdi/i2c-bus/README.md

 - cb - completion callback

 Asynchronous SMBus receive byte.
-The callback gets two arguments (err, byte).
+The callback gets two arguments (err, byte). byte is an unsigned integer in the range 0 to 255.

 ### bus.receiveByteSync(addr)
 - addr - I2C device address

 Synchronous SMBus receive byte.
-Returns the byte received.
+Returns the byte received. byte is an unsigned integer in the range 0 to 255.

 ### bus.sendByte(addr, byte, cb)
 - addr - I2C device address
-- byte - data byte
+- byte - data byte. byte is an unsigned integer in the range 0 to 255.
 - cb - completion callback

 Asynchronous SMBus send byte.
 The callback gets one argument (err).

 ### bus.sendByteSync(addr, byte)
 - addr - I2C device address
-- byte - data byte
+- byte - data byte. byte is an unsigned integer in the range 0 to 255.

 Synchronous SMBus send byte.

 ### bus.writeByte(addr, cmd, byte, cb)
 - addr - I2C device address
 - cmd - command code
-- byte - data byte
+- byte - data byte. byte is an unsigned integer in the range 0 to 255.
 - cb - completion callback

 Asynchronous SMBus write byte.
 The callback gets one argument (err).